nyno-kb/python-101/_episodes/02-variables.md

 So, resist the temptation of bad variable names!
 Clear and precisely-named variables will:

-*   make your code more readable (both to yourself and others)
+*   Make your code more readable (both to yourself and others).
-*   reinforce your understanding of Python and what’s happening in the code
+*   Reinforce your understanding of Python and what’s happening in the code.
-*   clarify and strengthen your thinking
+*   Clarify and strengthen your thinking.

 ~~~
 flabadab = 42